idcrosby/website/content/post/journey.md

 image = "danielle-macinnes-IuLgi9PWETU-unsplash.jpg"
 +++

+** originally published on Container Solution's blog @ https://blog.container-solutions.com/my-journey_ian-crosby **

 “The stuff that I used to play with in my free time is now what I do day to day.”
---- Ian Crosby, aka Captain Canada: Container Solutions Engineer
+--- Ian Crosby: Container Solutions Engineer

 Alignment: Lawful Good.
 Captain Canada would use his superpowers to enable others to shine.